 CAUTION The configuration interface has changed from earlier u-blox positioning receivers.
-Legacy messages are deprecated, and will not be supported in future firmware releases.
+Legacy messages are deprecated and are not supported DBD 1.30 onwards.
 Users are advised to adopt the configuration interface described in this document.
 See legacy UBX-CFG message fields reference section in the applicable interface description [2].